 You take one actress of “Harry Potter” fame, a piano accordion, excellent musicians, then add a little touch of theatrical Burlesque--stir it up, shake, and voila!
 Natalia Tena and her five piece band, Molotov Jukebox, add a shot of Gypsy spirit, then create their own potent blend with a mix of original compositions with Americana and … Continue reading Natalia Tena and the Explosive Molotov Jukebox

 In 1998, The Time Jumpers began as a garage band comprised of some of the sharpest and most respected session musicians in Nashville.
 It started as a practice band, with no particular concept other than as a musician's "workshop" in which each could hammer out, nail down and hone their skills between gigs.
 But, it … Continue reading The Time Jumpers: Any time is ‘Jumpin’ Time’!

+News was received that Ponty Bone has passed away on July, 13, 2018.
+Thank you, Ponty, for making music your own unique way.
+Rest in peace.
 Ponty Bone always knew he was different. "...I always thought of myself as some sort of artist...a character in a novel, all my life...I knew something was up."
-Harry DePonta Bone, or "PB" to his friends, started playing the accordion when he was five years old, but dropped it several years later to study the … Continue reading West Texas’ Own, Ponty Bone
+Harry … Continue reading West Texas’ Own, Ponty Bone

 Invented in 1829, the accordion came to North America early on, and as westward expansion took place, was heard in the mountains and bayous….in cities, towns and in the country....in the deserts of the West and Mexico.... on the Great Lakes and the Great Plains...in all states and Canadian provinces....North to Alaska and West to Hawaii.
 For … Continue reading A History of the Accordion in Americana Music